List of Game of the Year awards

 Game of the Year (GotY) is an award given to a video game by various award events and media publications that they feel represented the pinnacle of gaming that year.

+Of these award events, five are considered the most significant, those being the Golden Joysticks, the Game Awards, the D.I.C.E.
+Awards, the Game Developer Choice Awards, and the BAFTA Games Awards.
+Only two games have won all five in a given year: Baldur's Gate 3 in 2023 and Clair Obscur: Expedition 33 in 2025.

 Events and ceremonies

 British Academy Games Awards (BAFTA Games Awards)

 The British Academy Games Awards are an annual British awards ceremony honoring "outstanding creative achievement" in the video game industry.
 First presented in 2004 following the restructuring of the BAFTA Interactive Entertainment Awards, the awards are presented by the British Academy of Film and Television Arts (BAFTA), and are thus commonly referred to as the BAFTA Games Awards.